-At The Clock Clinic we have a fine selection of Antique French Decorative Clocks from the late 18th and early 19th Centuries.
-Most of the featured clocks are from the latter part of the Empire period, when the French monarchy was being restored.
-During this era, there was a greater emphasis on the narrative quality of figurative sculpture on clocks.
+At The Clock Clinic we have a fine selection of Antique French Decorative Clocks, mostly from the late 18th and early 19th Centuries.
+The featured clocks are, for the most part, from the latter part of the Empire period when the French monarchy was being restored.
+During this era there was a greater emphasis on the narrative quality of figurative sculpture on clocks.
 Fine and elaborate enamelled dials became more popular, as well as some wonderful technical innovations.

 Napoleon’s desire to have a style inspired by the grandeur of ancient Egypt and imperial Rome was the driving force behind the Empire style.
 The figurative styles of the clocks were influenced by historic events, such as the clock fourth from the left featuring a Crusader.
 It appears that the crusader is looking at a picture of his love, as indicated by the word ‘Amour’ engraved underneath the dial.